SpocWiki/_public/Contributing.md

 ### Use the Labels for issues.

-Please apply one or more Tags to your issues:
+Please apply one or more Tags to your [Issues](https://github.com/SpocWiki/_public/issues):
 - **Spelling** for purely syntactical or grammatical changes.
 - **Bug** for fixing the semantics/meaning of the text or data.
 - **Feature** for a completely new (set of) articles or data.